digidip/tapjaw-importer/README.md

 # Description

-Tapjaw Importer is written in Typescript as a JSON-based utility framework which has been purposefully designed to simplify the development of useful commands which can be chained together to consolidate data for persistance or further processing in the cloud or on your own infrastructure.
+Tapjaw Importer is a Typescript JSON-based utility framework purposefully designed to simplify the development of commands that chain together to consolidate data for persistence or further processing in the cloud or on your infrastructure.

-The chained commands communicate with JSON over a STDIO stream using a pre-defined class called a `TapjawMessage`, containsing some default metadata and a payload properties, allowing for easy extending from the `TapjawMessage` class based on the business rules of an implementation.
+The chained commands communicate with JSON over an STDIO stream using a pre-defined class called a `TapjawMessage`, containing some default metadata and payload properties, allowing for easy extending from the `TapjawMessage` Class based on the business rules of implementation.

-The `TapjawMessage` schema enables the creation of a standardised streaming paradigm with JSON delimited by newlines, using the Unix pipe syntax, e.g:-
+The `TapjawMessage` schema enables the creation of a standardised streaming paradigm with JSON delimited by newlines, using the Unix pipe syntax, e.g.:-

 ```bash
 $ bin/run apis my-network | bin/run filters remove-duplicates | bin/run stores s3 s3://my-bucket
 ```

-In practice you would use one API command in conjunction with multiple filter commands, finishing with a store command to persist the result in an external location.
-If you wish to output to multiple store commands, you can employ a Tools command to boot up multiple child processes which can fan out to a number of store commands, please refer the example below for a psudo-example:
+In practice, you would use one API command in conjunction with multiple filter commands, finishing with a store command to persist the result in an external location.
+If you wish to output to various store commands, you can employ a Tools command to boot up multiple child processes and fan out to several store commands.
+Please refer to the example below for a pseudo-example:

 ```bash
 $ bin/run apis my-network | bin/run filters remove-duplicates | bin/run filters clean | bin/run tools fan "stores s3 s3://my-bucket" "stores sqs sqs://sqs-server/my-queue"
 ```

-The project provides a number of additional useful features to decrease the complexity of:
+The project provides several additional useful features to decrease the complexity of:
 - Access HTTP/API endpoints with Connectors (`TapjawConnector` & `TapjawHttpConnector`).
-  - Security implementations for Bearer, Basic and OAuth authentication *(Session based authentication in the works!)*.
+  - Security implementations for Bearer, Basic and OAuth authentication *(Session-based authentication in the works!)*.
-- Iterate seemlessly over multiple pages of response data using Adapters (`TapjawAdapter`).
+- Iterate seamlessly over multiple pages of response data using Adapters (`TapjawAdapter`).
 - Parser tools to convert XML or CSV to JSON (`xmlToJson` & `csvToJson`).
-- Strong focus on Typescript data typing, employing contracted interfaces through out the framework.
+- Strong focus on Typescript data typing, employing contracted interfaces throughout the framework.
-- Rate limiting of messages being pushed through a stream, from the API command.
+- Rate limiting of messages getting pushed through a stream from the API command.
-- Each command type is has a base class designed for it's purpose, meaning you only need to write a minimal ammount of code.
+- Each command type is has a base class designed for its purpose, meaning you only need to write a minimal amount of code.
-- Date helper functions, providing a common toolkit which we've had to use in previous projects (using Luxon).
+- Date helper functions, providing a common toolkit that we've had to use in previous projects (using Luxon).
 - A quick and simple .env configuration loading strategy (`DotEnvConfig`, *ref: `TapjawMessageConfig` for implementation*).
-- Base `TapjawLogger` interface to allow easy implementation of your own logging library, the project includes two basic implementations, `ConsoleLogger` and `NullLogger`, which `NullLogger` is generally used in testing.
+- Base `TapjawLogger` interface to allow easy implementation of your logging library.
+The project includes two basic implementations, `ConsoleLogger` and `NullLogger`, which `NullLogger` is generally used in testing.

 # History

-This project was first devised in 2019 due to a requirement of needing to import data from across dozens of APIs, each with unique data schemas, varied security infrastructures, request/responce strategies and general differences in appraoch.
+Tapjaw Importer started life in 2019 due to a requirement of needing to import data from across dozens of APIs into a consistent internal schema, each API has unique data schemas, various security infrastructures, request/response strategies and general differences in approach.

-We where initially inspired by the singer.io approach, which provides many API taps and targets, although as an Affiliate Marketing company we couldn't rely on singer.io to have all the APIs we needed, so instead it was decided to create a framework which provides a more diverse approach to extracting data and doing something useful with it.
+Tapjaw Importer's inspiration comes from the singer.io approach, which provides many API taps and targets.
+However, as an Affiliate Marketing company, we couldn't rely on singer.io to have all the APIs we needed.
+Instead, we created this framework that provides a more diverse approach to extracting data and doing something useful with it.

-This project provides an abstract approach compared to singer.io, by employing customisable, api, filter, store and tool commands to chain as the developer or business sees fit in accomplishing the consolidation of data, you as the developer do not really need to concern your self on how data is transferred through the commands.
+Tapjaw Importer provides a more abstract approach than singer.io by employing customisable API, filter, store and tool commands.

+You as a developer can chain together as many commands as required as your business model sees fit in accomplishing the consolidation of data.
+You, as the developer, do not need to concern yourself with how data traverses through the commands.

-We've successfully written and deployed four separate internal projects into production using this framework, which allowed us to experience thhe complexities of such a process.
-Through this process we've attempted to provide the necassary components to easily setup your own commands and data stream.
+We've successfully written and deployed four separate internal projects into production using this framework, allowing us to experience such a process's complexities.
+We've attempted to provide the necessary components to quickly set up your commands and data stream through this process.

 # Why use Tapjaw Importer?

-1. You want a Typescript/Javascript framework for easily importing and consolidating data into your existing infrastructure.
+1. You want a Typescript/Javascript framework for quickly importing and consolidating data into your existing infrastructure.
-2. Want to be able to easily create api, filter, store or tool commands to stream JSON-based messages from various APIs into your infrastructure.
+2. Want to easily create API, filter, store or tool commands to stream JSON-based messages from various APIs into your infrastructure.
-3. Be able to mix and match commands for your business purposes, removing code duplications by having strong layers between the specific command domains.
+3. Be able to mix and match commands for your business purposes, removing code duplications with strong layers between the specific command domains.
-4. Want to be able to stream data to any other third party commands using STDIO or third party infrastructures, enabling to use of any other programming langauge to fill any missing gaps or limitations.
+4. Want to stream data to any other third party commands using STDIO or third party infrastructures, enabling the use of any different programming language to fill any missing gaps or limitations.
-5. Not having to rely on a continous living process which manages communication with a third party API.
+5. Not having to rely on a continuous living process that manages communication with a third party API.
-6. Easy to create or using existing infrastructure to configure and manage the running of commands.
+6. Easy to create or use existing infrastructure to configure and manage the running of commands.
-7. Easy to implement data consolidation for cloud based serverless projects.
+7. Easy to implement data consolidation for cloud-based serverless projects.
 8. Easy to test individual commands separately.
 9. An simple interface for creating streams of data between commands.

 # Dependancies

 - Node JS v16
+- Commander.js
--
+- Typescript 4
+- Unix based operating system (it might work in Windows, although we provide no certainty)

 # Setup a new project

-Firstly `cd` to your workspace or development directory.
+Firstly, execute `cd` to your workspace or development directory.

 ```bash
 ~/workspace $> git clone "https://github.com/digidip/tapjaw-example.git#semver^2" my-project
 ```

-> **Cauton**: Please make sue you're using Node version 16, you may use [`nvm`](https://github.com/nvm-sh/nvm) for managing your node versions.
+> **Caution**: Please make sure you're using Node version 16.
+You may use [`nvm`](https://github.com/nvm-sh/nvm) for managing your node versions.

-Now install all the frameworks dependancies, if you're not using node 16, you will get encounter an error.
+Now install all the frameworks dependencies.
+If you're not using node 16, you will get encounter an error.

 ```bash
 ~/workspace/my-project $> yarn install